riyazdf/dockercon-workshop/README.md

 ...
 ```

 ### Gotchas

-There are some things that you can easily miss when writing seccomp filters.
+There are some things that you can easily miss when using seccomp with docker.

 #### Truncation